generalassembly-atx/presentations/README.md

 5. Rose, bud, thorn
  - What are you most proud of?
  - What are you planning on working on next?
- - What was a pain point and something you might do differently next time?
+ - What were some pain points and something you might do differently next time?

 ## Licensing
 All content is licensed under a CC­BY­NC­SA 4.0 license.